openlibraryenvironment/reshare-library-configurations/east-west/README.md

 ### Examples:

-To clear out FOLIO's default sample locations for 'diku' on localhost, do:
+Clear out FOLIO's default sample locations for 'diku' on localhost, do:

 `./delete-folio-sample-locations.sh diku@localhost:9130.sh`

-And to install East's and West's locations and library codes, do:
+Install East's and West's locations and library codes, do:

 `./create-sample-library-structure.sh diku@localhost:9130.sh`

+Install East's and West's localtions and library codes at Cardinal shared index:

+`./create-sample-library-structure.sh si_cardinal@si-cardinal-okapi.folio-dev.indexdata.com.sh`

+Configure storages, transformations, jobs for East and West in harvester at localhost:8080

+`./harvesting/push-shared-east-west.sh localhost:8080`

+  Passwords for FOLIO Inventory must be entered, either in the STORAGE configs before pushing or through the Harvester Admin UI after.